coder/coder-jetbrains-toolbox/README.md

 If you encounter a problem with Coder's JetBrains Toolbox plugin, follow the steps below to gather more information and help us diagnose and resolve it quickly.

-### Enable Debug Logging 🔍
+### Enable Debug Logging

 To help with troubleshooting or to gain more insight into the behavior of the plugin and the SSH connection to the workspace, you can increase the log level to _DEBUG_.

-Steps to Enable Debug Logging:
+Steps to enable debug logging:

 1. Open Toolbox